MAFE: Enabling Equitable Algorithm Design in Multi-Agent Multi-Stage Decision-Making Systems: Time and Space Complexity

 \subsection{Multi-Agent Long-Term Fairness.}

 In systems with multiple decision-making entities, modeling fairness explicitly across agents becomes crucial for understanding their interventions and their effects on system dynamics.
-Several studies have explored fairness in multi-agent contexts.
-Jiang and Lu~\cite{jiang2019learning} introduce the Fair-Efficient Network, a hierarchical RL model where homogeneous agents aim to balance fairness and efficiency.
-Zheng et al.~\cite{zheng2022ai} use two-level deep RL to design agents that reduce income inequality via taxation and redistribution, with equity measured by the Gini Index.
-Reuel and Ma~\cite{reuel2024fairness} provide a survey on fairness in RL, covering both single- and multi-agent systems.
+Several studies have explored fairness in multi-agent contexts. \cite{jiang2019learning} introduce the Fair-Efficient Network, a hierarchical RL model where homogeneous agents aim to balance fairness and efficiency. \cite{zheng2022ai} use two-level deep RL to design agents that reduce income inequality via taxation and redistribution, with equity measured by the Gini Index. \cite{reuel2024fairness} provide a survey on fairness in RL, covering both single- and multi-agent systems.
 They highlight key gaps, such as fairness in RL from human feedback, and emphasize the challenges of ensuring fairness in dynamic real-world environments, which underscores the need for realistic simulation environments.